ObjectPlayer/ObjectPlayer/README.md

 [![ObjectPlayer StackOverflow](https://img.shields.io/badge/StackOverflow-F48024?style=for-the-badge&logo=stackoverflow&logoColor=white)](https://stackoverflow.com/users/9515659/sham-gir)

-I'm a Blockchain Developer with an experience in multiple Blockchains like EOS(Telos, WAX & its derivative chains), Flow, HyperLedger Indy, Fabric.
-I am a problem solver who always thinks about how to solve real-life problems using high-end technology.
-I am committed to making society free from problems by making every possible business with inherent features – Transparency, Incentivization & Decision-making rights.
+Diligent Blockchain and Full Stack Developer with 6 years of experience in building NFT platforms, DeFi tools, and smart contracts across multiple blockchains such as Ethereum, Polygon, Flow, and HyperLedger.
+Strong background in developing decentralized applications, secure financial systems, and blockchain protocols.
+Adept at creating blockchain-based solutions for various industries, including finance, music, and corporate sectors.
+Passionate about leveraging blockchain technology to deliver secure, transparent, and innovative solutions.

-This is my CV which was last updated on `23-Jan-2022`.
+This is my CV which was last updated on `Oct-2024`.

 ### Blockchain
  <img src="./images/blockchains.png" alt="Blockchain" />